CodeWithDennis/docexplorer/README.md

 [![Pest](https://github.com/CodeWithDennis/docexplorer/actions/workflows/pest.yml/badge.svg)](https://github.com/CodeWithDennis/docexplorer/actions/workflows/pest.yml)
 [![Laravel Pint](https://github.com/CodeWithDennis/docexplorer/actions/workflows/pint.yml/badge.svg)](https://github.com/CodeWithDennis/docexplorer/actions/workflows/pint.yml)

+> [!IMPORTANT]
+> This is a collaborative project!
+We welcome contributions from everyone in the community.
+Whether you're a seasoned developer or just starting out, your input and contributions are valuable to making this project better for everyone.

 ![DocExplorer Thumbnail](thumbnail.png)

 ## Introduction

+The DocExplorer website is available at [https://docexplorer.dev](https://docexplorer.dev).

 **DocExplorer** helps you discover random documentation pages from your favorite framework.
 Click a button, get a random page.
 It's a simple way to explore documentation you might not have found otherwise.

 - Laravel: ~1827 documentation links
 - FilamentPHP: ~1576 documentation links
 - Livewire: ~502 documentation links

-### Website & Deployment

-The DocExplorer website is available at [https://docexplorer.dev](https://docexplorer.dev).
-Any changes pushed to this repository will automatically trigger a new build and deployment of the website.

 ### Project Specifications